-The revised models keep the previous version's three-tiered light signature at the front, which is synonymous with Citroen's contemporary design language.
-The grille though, which is separated into two parts by the body-coloured bumper, has been updated and now sports a glossy black registration plate mount and a second air intake.
-Plus there are smarter 3D-effect rear lights, classier 17-inch diamond-cut alloy wheels and the option of a silver coloured roof bar option.
+The change of name hasn't come with a change of look, so these Grand C4 SpaceTourer models keep the previous Grand C4 Picasso's three-tiered light signature at the front, which is synonymous with Citroen's contemporary design language.
+The grille is separated into two parts by the body-coloured bumper and sports a glossy black registration plate mount and a second air intake.
+Plus there are smart 3D-effect rear lights, classy 17-inch diamond-cut alloy wheels and buyers get the option of a black two-tone roof, with the option of a silver coloured roof bar option.

 Those middle row seats can be slid back and forth, reclined or folded flat independently of one another.
 What's more, the floor is devoid of a raised tunnel, aiding utility still further.
 The side windows do angle in fairly sharply which can make taller rear seat passengers feel a little pinched - and the rearmost pews are really only suitable for kids.
 Other than that it's hard to find fault.
 Materials quality in the cabin is smart, with classy metal finishes and simple yet effective ergonomics, something we have rarely been able to say of previous Citroens.